 Upon request by the Icelandic parliament and individual government ministers, we study and formally comment on parliamentary proposals and on other matters relevant to gender equality.

 We actively support women‘s culture and women artists, and encourage the excavation, preservation and celebration of women‘s history in Iceland.
 We publish one of Iceland’s oldest magazines, 19. júní, an annual magazine about equality and women’s rights, first published in 1951.
-In recent years, the publication of the magazine has primarily been online.

 We have published several books about women in politics and culture.
-Our most ambitious publication to date has been the history of the Icelandic Women’s Rights Association 1907-2012, which, even today, remains the most complete record of the women’s rights movement in 20th century Iceland.
+Our most ambitious publication to date has been the history of the Icelandic Women’s Rights Association 1907-1992, which, even today, remains the most complete record of the women’s rights movement in 20th century Iceland.

-We regularly host open meetings, conferences, seminars, and other events on gender equality, women’s rights, and women’s history and culture.
+We regularly host open meetings, conferences, seminars and other events on gender equality, women’s rights, and women’s history and culture.